WordPress/gutenberg/packages/interactivity/docs/1-getting-started.md

 ## Requirements of the Interactivity API

-To start working with the Interactivity API you'll need to have a [proper WordPress development environment for blocks](https://developer.wordpress.org/block-editor/getting-started/devenv/) and some project code additions, which should include:
+To start working with the Interactivity API you'll need to have a [proper WordPress development environment for blocks](https://developer.wordpress.org/block-editor/getting-started/devenv/)  and some specific code in your block, which should include:

 #### A local WordPress installation